zkBob/zeropool-console/README.md

 `direct-deposit <amount> [times]` send tokens to the pool directly to receive it on own account.
 Additional approve transaction will be initiated if needed.
 Specify `times` numeric value to repeat the operation several times

 `direct-deposit-native <amount> [times]` send native coins to the pool directly to wrap and receive it on own account.
-Additional approve transaction will be initiated if needed.
 Specify `times` numeric value to repeat the operation several times

 `transfer-shielded <shielded address> <amount> [times | +]` move shielded tokens to the another zkBob account (inside a pool).
 You can specify `times` numeric value to repeat the operation several times ***OR*** enter the multitransfer mode with adding `+` sign at the end of the command